mattermost/docs/source/install/troubleshooting.rst

 - The configuration for the reverse proxy, e.g. Nginx, HAProxy, AWS.
 - The database configuration.

-* If the issue is regarding SAML authentication, the configuration for the Mattermost service is in the SAML IdP.
+* SAML configuration when the issue is regarding SAML authentication.
+The configuration for the Mattermost service is in the SAML IdP.
 * Any other systems that Mattermost connects to or systems that exist between the user and the Mattermost server.

-How to get them
+How to access your configuration data
 ^^^^^^^^^^^^^^^

-**Mattermost Configuration**
+**Mattermost configuration**

 The Mattermost configuration is usually stored at ``/opt/mattermost/config/config.json``.
 If you've migrated the Mattermost configuration to the database, you can get the configuration using ``mmctl`` or by running this database query: